MuffinTheMan/nebraska-code-2025/app/src/main/java/org/refactoring/example5/STEPS.md

 5. Ensure tests still pass
 6. Move `name`, `department`, and `weeklyBonusAmount` fields up to `Employee` (visibility: `protected`, add `@Getter`)
 7. Ensure tests still pass
-8. Add `Employee::getEmployeeTypeDescriptor` abstract method, implement it in each child and use it in their respective `getPayDescription` implementations
+8. Add protected `Employee::getEmployeeTypeDescriptor` abstract method, implement it in each child and use it in their respective `getPayDescription` implementations
 9. Ensure tests still pass
 10. Note that `getPayDescription` is identical for `SalariedEmployee` and `ContractEmployee`--move method up to parent
 11. Ensure tests still pass